segmentio/segment-docs/src/unify/linked-profiles/linked-events.md

 2. Access to Unify in your workspace.
 3. Access to the Destination you'll be using with Linked Events.
 This helps you validate your data.

+> warning "Data store requirement"
+> While any customer data residency is ok with Linked Profiles, your data store must be in the United States.

 ### Linked Events roles

 The following Segment access [roles](/docs/segment-app/iam/roles/) apply to Linked Events:

-**Entities Admin Access**: Full CRUD access to all Entities within a workspace.
+**Entities Admin Access**: Full CRUD (create, read, access, and delete) access to all Entities within a workspace.
 You can also grant or revoke user permissions.

-**Entities Read-only Access**: Read access to all Entities models and destinations in a workspace.
+**Entities Read-only Access**: Read-only access to all Entities models and destinations in a workspace.

-You'll need the following roles to use both Connections and Linked Events.
+For Linked Events, you need the following roles:

-For Connections:
-- Workspace owner
+- `Workspace Owner`
-- Unify Read-only or Admin
-- Entities Admin
+- `Entities Admin`
-- Source Admin
+- `Source Admin`

-For Linked Events:
+To use Connections with Linked Events:
+- `Workspace Owner`
+- `Unify Read-only or Admin`
-- Workspace owner
+- `Entities Admin`
-- Source Admin
+- `Source Admin`

-### Data residency

-For Linked Profiles, any customer data residency is ok, however your data store can only be in the United States.

 ## Step 1: Connect a data warehouse